Met4FoF/agentMET4FOF/README.md

 ## 💫Quickstart

-agentMET4FOF comes bundled with some tutorials to get you started as quick as possible.
+agentMET4FOF comes bundled with several [tutorials](#tutorials) to get you started as quick as possible.
 In your Python console execute the following to run the first tutorial.

 ```python
 >>> from agentMET4FOF_tutorials.tutorial_1_generator_agent import demonstrate_generator_agent_use